verdaccio/website/website/translated_docs/ja/auth.md

 title: "Authentification"
 ---

 The authentification is tied to the auth [plugin](plugins.md) you are using.
-The package restrictions also is handled by the [Package Access](packages.md).
+The package restrictions are also handled by the [Package Access](packages.md).

 <div id="codefund">''</div>